Basics of Nutrition: Energy and Water Guide for Dog and Cat Owners

 Metabolic Water

-Oxidation of fat, carbohydrate, and protein generates metabolic water (often roughly 5–10% of daily needs), but this is not sufficient on its own.
+Although metabolic water is produced by the oxidation of fat, carbohydrate, and protein (typically 5–10% of daily requirements), this is insufficient on its own.

 Practical Takeaway